leapmotion/leapjs/Leap_JSON.rst

 Protocol versions
 +++++++++++++++++++

 The current version of the protocol is v2.json.
-The format is the same as the previous version (v1.json), but the WebSocket server now accepts a heartbeat message to supress plug-ins.
+The format is the same as the previous version (v1.json), but the WebSocket server now accepts a heartbeat message to suppress plug-ins.

 Motion factors